 - If you are the planner for this flight, know your waypoints and landmarks.
 For flight planners: be sure to discuss the flight route with your pilot and give them coordinates and a general description for the areas you would like to fly over.
 Your pilot may not be familiar with the area and will be focused on flying and safety.

 - Plan out your photography needs.
 Aerial photography can be very different than on the ground.
 Only a few of our volunteer pilots’ planes have camera windows.
 Be aware that there could be scratches, fog, or reflections when taking photos through a window.
 A polarizing filter may help with atmospheric haze.
 Wearing dark colors may help minimize window reflection issues.
-If you’re new to aerial photography, check out our aerial photography tutorial.
+If you are new to aerial photography, you may want to consider checking out our aerial photography tutorial.

 - Geotagging images can be a useful tool to remember where you shot your photos.
 Methods for tagging locations to your photos vary across devices, so test your system in advance and be sure that batteries are charged.
 Keep in mind that cell signals at altitude are often weak, so GPS features on mobile devices may be unreliable.
 If you’re new to geotagging, check out our geotagging tutorial.